 - Have been born outside the United States of America to non-American parents.

 - Not be more than 38 years old as of December 31, 2022 (born on or after January 1, 1984).
-Exceptions will be made for applicants who were born on or after January 1, 1982 and experienced career interruptions due to caregiving, medical, military or parental leave.
+Exceptions will be made for applicants who were born between January 1, 1982, and December 31, 1983 who experienced career interruptions due to caregiving, medical, military or parental leave.

 - Have earned a doctoral degree (MD, PhD, or equivalent).

 - Intend to pursue a professional career in the United States.

 - Not be a past recipient of the Vilcek Prizes for Creative Promise.

 Application and Selection Process